 Ron Woods, appointed U.S. Attorney for the Southern District of Texas by President George Bush to address the savings and loan scandals in 1990, has over forty years experience in handling white collar criminal cases.

 Recently, Mr. Woods was appointed by the United States Court of Appeals for the Fifth Circuit to investigate and prosecute a complaint filed against a New Orleans federal judge.
 Mr. Woods prosecuted the case before the Judicial Council of the Fifth Circuit in New Orleans and the trial record was subsequently referred to the U.S. House of Representatives for impeachment consideration.
+Mr. Woods consulted with and assisted the House prosecutors.
 The House impeached and a trial was held in the U.S. Senate, where the judge was unanimously convicted and removed from office on December 8, 2010.

 Ron Woods served as co-counsel in the representation of Jeffrey Skilling in the Enron trial in Houston.
 Mr. Woods also served as co-counsel in successfully representing U. S. Senator Kay Bailey Hutchison in her directed acquittal of charges filed by the Travis County DA.
 Recently, Mr. Woods represented the president of a marine offshore construction company who was indicted by the Department of Justice Antitrust Division.
 The president was acquitted of all charges after a lengthy jury trial in federal court in Houston.